sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

   App secret of a Facebook App when Facebook login is used.

+* **`REACT_APP_SHARETRIBE_SDK_ASSET_CDN_BASE_URL`**

+Used to initialize the SDK with a custom base URL.
+Only use this if you want to proxy asset SDK calls through your server.
+The template uses the correct base URL by default if left empty.

 <info>

 The template is built on top of Create React App (CRA).
 CRA uses